Formal Attire Guide: What to Wear to Every Event

 Semi-Formal: The Context-Dependent Dress Code

 Semi-formal is the dress code most affected by context.
 An evening semi-formal event leans toward cocktail attire.
 A daytime semi-formal event leans toward polished business wear.
-The Knot's 2025 event survey found that "semi-formal" is the second most confusing dress code after "festive attire," with 38% of respondents unsure what it requires.
+The Knot's event surveys consistently rank "semi-formal" as one of the most confusing dress codes after "festive attire."
+If you're dressing for a specific milestone, our graduation outfit guide and prom outfit ideas cover age-appropriate semi-formal dressing in detail.

 For evening events: Think one step below cocktail attire.
 A refined midi dress, dressy separates, or a polished jumpsuit for women.
 A suit or blazer with dress trousers and a dress shirt for men.